Who is a Film Producer?

 - Advising the production through expertise

-- Contribution in writing and shooting scripts
+- Contribution to writing and shooting scripts

 - Assistance in TV production